-Current Bellaire Population Trends: The total population has increased from 14,131 in 1990 to 15,642 in 2000 to the current population of 17,849.
+Current Bellaire Population Trends: The total population in 1990 was 13,842 and increased in 2000 to 16,855.
 During the past decade and a half, participation in all City recreation programs and activities increased significantly.
 This is particularly true with the youth programs.
 There is an ever increasing number of young people participating in both Bellaire Parks and Recreation sponsored youth programs and City affiliated youth programs such as Bellaire Little League and Express Soccer.

-Residential Redevelopment: Approximately 48% of the City's homes have been rebuilt to date and this trend is expected to continue for the near term, perhaps reaching 60% within the next ten years.
+Residential Redevelopment: Approximately 60% of the City's homes have been rebuilt to date.
 The rebuilding process slowed down somewhat during the economic downturn, but has picked back up since that time.
 As more people discover the convenience of living in a close-in suburb, and the numerous benefits of abandoning their lengthy commutes, the rebuilding trend will stay steady.